Taufique-Ansari/profileMapper/README.md

 ## 🔒 Admin Access

 To access the admin dashboard:
-1. Navigate to `/admin`
-2. Use the login credentials:
+1. Use the login credentials:
    - Username: `admin`
    - Password: `admin123`